-If you are a rural mail carrier and received a qualified reimbursement, you cannot use the standard mileage rate.
+If you are a rural mail carrier and received a qualified CAUTION reimbursement, you cannot use the standard mileage rate.

 Line 2.
 The expenses of commuting to and from work are not deductible.
-See the line 15 instructions on page 5 for the definition of commuting.
+See the line 15 instructions for the definition of commuting.